Paraphrases of Erasmus: Composition and publication history

 In the autumn of 1521, Erasmus moved from Louvain to Basel, and from that time Froben published the first editions of the remaining Paraphrases.
 Erasmus turned to the Gospels: Matthew appearing in March 1522 (in both folio and octavo - from now on there are no more quartos), John in February (folio) and March (octavo) 1523, Luke in August 1523, and Mark in early 1524 (with a title page dated 1523).
 Acts followed quickly, the dedication copy being dated February 13, 1524.

 Froben published a complete edition in two volumes: the first, "a stout octavo volume of 400 leaves dated 1523 and called Tomus secundus", contained the Epistles, and the Tomus primus containing the Gospels and Acts appeared the following year.
 "This was a considerable investment, and the firm kept it in their list for ten years", resetting portions as needed without a change of date.

 The Paraphrases were reissued in various formats and combinations during the following decades; Roger Mynors writes: "When one is faced with one of these editions in folio, one has to remember that a purchaser would see them as composed of separable parts, out of which sets could be made up in any way that supply might dictate."

 History of the English translation

-Edward VI of England ordered the Paraphrases to be put up "in some convenient place" for reading in all parish churches.
+Edward VI ordered the Paraphrases to be put up "in some convenient place" for reading in all parish churches.
 The command was in Edward's Injunctions of 1547.

-A translation into English, overseen by Nicholas Udall, was made nearly immediately, with the future Queen Mary, Edward's half-sister, performing the translation of the Gospel of John.
+A translation into English, overseen by Nicholas Udall, was made nearly immediately, with the future Queen Mary I, Edward's half-sister, performing the translation of the Gospel of John.
 Since Edward was only ten years old at the time (although already Protestant), it is likely that the elevation of Erasmus's text came about through the influence of one of his guardians or Thomas Cranmer.